 6. Provide context for your academic achievements

-Admissions officers may not have heard of your university or course.
+Admissions officers may not have heard of your university or program.
 Is this the best university in your continent for this subject?
 Is the course highly competitive?
 Were you ranked in the top 10% of your class?
-Undergraduate marks vary widely by course and country, so some explanation could help.
+Undergraduate marks vary widely by course and country, so an explanation can help.
 Showcase special academic accomplishments and scholarships.

 7. Provide personal context